-Royal School is a fully accredited Council of British International Schools (COBIS) school, the only official organisation to accredit educational projects that use English as a teaching language, outside the United Kingdom.
-COBIS ensure a high quality education at a global level in over 400 schools worldwide.
+Royal School is a fully accredited Council of British International Schools (COBIS) school.
+COBIS ensures a high quality education at a global level in over 400 schools worldwide.

 In Romania, the Royal School in Transylvania is registered with ARACIP as an international school.